-Fifteen states (displayed in yellow on the map below) have a marriage penalty embedded in their bracket structure.
+Fifteen states (displayed in pink on the map below) have a marriage penalty built into their bracket structure.
 Seven additional states (Arkansas, Delaware, Iowa, Mississippi, Missouri, Montana, and West Virginia), as well as the District of Columbia, offset the marriage penalty in their bracket structure by allowing married taxpayers to file separately on the same return to avoid losing credits and exemptions.
-While this tactic offsets the dollar cost of the marriage penalty, it comes at the cost of added complexity.
-States that have a graduated-rate income tax but double their brackets to avoid a marriage penalty are Alabama, Arizona, Connecticut, Hawaii, Idaho, Kansas, Louisiana, Maine, Nebraska, and Oregon.
+Ten states have a graduated-rate income tax but double their brackets to avoid a marriage penalty: Alabama, Arizona, Connecticut, Hawaii, Idaho, Kansas, Louisiana, Maine, Nebraska, and Oregon.

 Stay informed on the tax policies impacting you.

 Subscribe to get insights from our trusted experts delivered straight to your inbox.Subscribe